How to Hire a Freelance Product Photographer

 Are you available on the date of the event?

-Although this might seem obvious, in order to avoid any scheduling mishaps it is important to check the photographer’s availability and to plan accordingly.
+Although this might seem obvious, in order to avoid any scheduling mishaps it is important to check the photographer’s availability and plan accordingly.

 How do you deal with difficult subjects, children, or pets?